Tag

 a curious door from an escape academy escape room

 Escape rooms in real life are a lot of fun but extremely expensive for it.
 Escape Academy combines the twin benefits of being comparatively cheap and being designed by developers who made escape rooms in real life!
-It’s a great co-op game, whether you’re playing online or via asymmetrical couch co-op (i.e. one of you playing the game and the other writing down and shouting).
+It’s a great co-op game, whether you’re playing online or via asymmetrical couch co-op (i.e. one of you playing the game and the other writing things down and shouting).

 The titular academy is a school where the entire curriculum is based around room escapes.
 Even art, which seems like a stretch.
 Each level is a timed escape, often in somewhat dangerous circumstances that you’d imagine would drive the school’s insurance premiums up, with secret codes, cryptic clues, and much frantic running around a library or a locked office as you collect special books, or put post-it notes in the right order.